dhruvil-kasodariya/Solana-Rust-Bootcamp/EXERCISES.md

 ## 5) What is the largest balance you can find in an account ?
 ## 6) What advantages will the end user see when using Solana compared to other blockchains ?

+### High Speed
+Solana handles thousands of transactions per second, offering near-instant finality.
+This speed is ideal for applications needing quick interaction, like DeFi and gaming.

+### Low Fees
+Transaction fees on Solana are extremely low, often less than a cent, making it affordable and accessible for users, even during peak network times.

+### Scalability with Proof of History (PoH)
+Solana’s PoH combined with Proof of Stake (PoS) allows for efficient scaling, maintaining speed and low costs even with high demand.

+### User Experience
+Solana's minimal lag and high throughput give users a smooth, almost web-like experience.

+### Expanding Ecosystem
+A growing range of dApps and services on Solana enables seamless movement within its ecosystem, enhancing utility and access for users.